 776kB |

-This guide has been produced to summarise for Health Professionals the links between alcohol consumption and cancers, so that they can use opportunities in their work to intervene to reduce the risks.
-It was produced following an expert workshop which was convened by SHAAP.
+Drinking alcohol is a risk factor for several cancers.
+This guide updates previous guidance from SHAAP to summarise for health professionals the links between alcohol consumption and cancers using the latest data* so that health professionals can use opportunities in their work to intervene to reduce risks.

 B Substances > Alcohol